ewfx/gaied-ai-mark-tech/README.md

 We have used python code, flusk server, Google gemini LLM model and various free liberarey to build this project.

 ## 🚧 Challenges We Faced
-Getting output in required format was challenging and integrating API with LLM Model was challenging and almost 6 requirments are asked in hackthon use case so building all in required time frame was challenging.
+Getting output in required format was challenging and integrating API with LLM Model was challenging and almost 6 requirments are asked in hackathon use case so building all in required time frame was challenging.

 ## 🏃 How to Run
 1. Clone the repository